sahutt/NOBPhage/README.md

 # QC - Quality Control

-Now that you have your reads safely imported and compressed on quest, we can fun quality control.
+Now that you have your reads safely imported and compressed on quest, we can run quality control to see what type of pre-processing our reads need.

 ## Raw Read QC Check

-Program: FastQC
-Module available on Quest
+Program: FastQC and multiQC (Both available on Quest)

-First, we need to check the quality of our metagenomic reads and determine what type of quality control steps are necessary.
+FastQC is a program that we can use to check the quality of raw reads output by high throughput sequencing.

 Add - creating a conda environment